benfjohnson/developer-dot/avatax/errors/InvalidParameter.md

 Parameters must be one of a list of recognized values.
 Specifying a parameter with a misspelled name will result in this error.

-To see the full list of valid parameter names, please use the /api/v2/definitions/parameters endpoint.
+To see the full list of valid parameter names, please use the `GET /api/v2/definitions/parameters` endpoint.

 Please check the parameter list on your CreateTransactionModel and on all lines to make sure all parameter names match this list.